Vascular Access for HD

-One of the most important steps prior to starting hemodialysis is preparing a vascular access.
-Vascular access refers to a particular site on your body from which your blood could be removed and returned.
-A vascular access is often prepared several weeks or months before the hemodialysis is started.
-A prominent advantage of vascular access is that it enables easier and efficient removal and replacement of blood and that too, with very less complications.
-A standard hemodialysis treatment involves the continuous processing of around 200-500 mL of blood per minute over a 2-6 hour period and is usually performed on 2 or 3 times per week basis.
+One of the most important steps prior to starting Hemodialysis is preparing a vascular access, which refers to a particular site on the body from which the blood could be removed and returned.
+A vascular access is often prepared several weeks or months before the Hemodialysis commences.
+A prominent advantage of vascular access is that it enables easier and efficient removal and replacement of blood, and that too, with minimal complications.
+A standard Hemodialysis treatment involves the continual processing of around 200-500 ml of blood per minute over a 2-6 hour period, and is usually performed 2 or 3 times per week.

-A vascular access should always be prepared weeks or months prior to the dialysis.
-The early preparation of the vascular access will facilitate efficient removal and replacement of your blood with fewer risks or complications.
+This process should always be prepared weeks or months prior to dialysis.
+This prompt preparation facilitates efficient removal and replacement of the blood with fewer risks or complications.
 A properly functioning vascular access should have these characteristics:

 - Perfectly safe and well tolerated

 - Involves less complications

 - Provides continuous flow of blood of around 200-500 mL per minute

 - Easy to place and easy to use